MySQL Reference

 LINES TERMINATED BY '\n'

-FROM mytable;
+FROM my_table;

 Executing a SQL file:

-mysql -u USER -p < file.SQL
+mysql -u user -p < file.sql

 Database Dump:

-mysqldump --opt -u username -p --all-databases > backup.sql
+mysqldump --opt -u username -p --all-databases > my_backup.sql

 Granting Privileges to Users:

-GRANT ALL ON TABLE TO USER@host
+GRANT ALL ON my_table TO some_user@host

-GRANT ALL ON DATABASE.* TO USER@host
+GRANT ALL ON my_database.* TO some_user@host

 Most common privileges: SELECT, INSERT, UPDATE, DELETE, ALTER, CREATE, DROP, FILE (controls the select into outfile and load data infile), INDEX and GRANT OPTION